PoisotLab/ms_network_prediction/manuscript.md

 The probability of the realization of an ecological interaction depend on co-occurrence in space and time, abundance and traits matching [@Poisot2015SpeWhy; @Pichler2020MacLea].
-Given two species that co-occur, a neutral approach to probabilistic interactions would be based on abundances and "neutralize" the effect of traits matching [@Canard2012EmeStr].
-In this case we can infer the probability of an interaction to occur by chance, just because two species are abundant enough to bump into each other, and should be a good parameter against which we could test other factors that limit the realization of an interaction.
+Given two species that co-occur, a neutral approach to probabilistic interactions would be based on abundances and trait matching would have no effect [@Canard2012EmeStr].
 However, some proxies can be used to make more accurate predictions of potential ecological interactions.
 For instance, functional traits are good such proxies because they are highly selected by ecological interactions and determine